-Farm life for us started out as a joke as I was contemplating how to clear some woody debris around the yard.
-One day I told my wife that I could either do the bush hogging myself, or I could get some goats and allow them to do the work for us.
+Farm life for us started out as a joke as Mark was contemplating how to clear some woody debris around the yard.
+One day he told Carrie that he could either do the bush hogging himself, or we could get some goats and allow them to do the work for us.
 So, along came two Boer/Nubian goats.

 We built a small shelter (The Bushwack Shack) and took classes on proper goat care, milking, making cheese, and molding soaps.
 This made us think bigger scale and more long term.
-It evolved into planning our barn to allow us to get more goats, then we began expanding our garden so we could be self sustainable.
+It evolved into planning our barn while we were deployed to allow us to get more goats, then we began expanding our garden so we could be self sustainable.